tidylang2026/tidylang2026.github.io/3_submission_guidelines.md

 - We will evaluate the SASV performance using the architecture-agnostic detection cost function (a-DCF), a newly proposed metric for this task that can be applied to both end-to-end and traditional fusion-based SASV frameworks.
 - No framework or model restriction in the SASV track.
 We will also release the baseline training scripts and the pre-trained baseline model.
 - Submission package details: a text file where each line contains an SASV model detection score for an evaluation utterance (zipped format).

+#### **3. General Problem**

+- Should any technical issues arise during the submission process, participants may alternatively submit their results via email.
+Please contact the organizers (Yihan Wu, yihanwu@ruc.edu.cn) for further assistance.